What do you mean you don't believe in punishing corporations?

 Well, don't tell me they're not crafty enough to pull it off.

-But bottom line is what does everybody know?
+But bottom line is, what does everybody know?

 And the only guy that was talking about making that happen was Donald Trump.

-So Donald Trump just ends up getting the credit for saving a thousand American jobs.
+So Donald Trump just ends up getting the credit for saving 1,000 American jobs, and he's not even president.

 And that's the story.